mlyszczek/mtest/readme.md

 Examples
 ========

-memperf (https://github.com/mlyszczek/memperf) makes use of this framework for its tests.
+Example test is in *example* directory, also memperf (https://github.com/mlyszczek/memperf) makes use of this framework for its tests.
 Tests results are integrated with automake **make check** call.

 License
 =======